 |Chase Freedom Unlimited||Capital One Quicksilver Cash Rewards Credit Card|

-|Welcome bonus||Earn a $150 bonus after spending $500 within the first three months.||Earn a $150 bonus after spending $500 within the first three months.|
+|Welcome bonus||Earn a $200 bonus after spending $500 within the first three months

-|Introductory APR||Zero percent APR on purchases and balance transfers for 15 months; 16.49 – 25.24 percent variable APR thereafter.||Zero percent APR on purchases and balance transfers for 15 months; 15.49 – 25.49 percent variable APR thereafter.|
+|Introductory APR||0% intro APR on purchases for 15 months; 14.99%—23.74% variable APR thereafter||0% APR on purchases for 15 months; 15.49%—25.49% variable APR thereafter|

 Chase Freedom Unlimited vs. Capital One Quicksilver highlights

-Sign-up bonus winner: Tie
+Sign-up bonus winner: Chase Freedom Unlimited

-Rewards rate: Chase Freedom Unlimited
+Rewards rate potential winner: Chase Freedom Unlimited

-Annual fee: Tie
+Annual fee winner: Tie

-Introductory APR period: Tie
+Introductory APR period winner: Tie

 Foreign transaction fee: Capital One Quicksilver

-On your next trip abroad, you’ll want to pack the Quicksilver.
-The Quicksilver doesn’t charge any foreign transaction fees, while the Chase Freedom Unlimited charges 3 percent on every purchase made overseas.
+On your next trip abroad, you’ll want to pack the Capital One Quicksilver instead of the Chase Freedom Unlimited.
+The Capital One Quicksilver doesn’t charge any foreign transaction fees, while the Chase Freedom Unlimited charges 3 percent on each purchase made overseas.

-Which card earns or saves the most
+Which card earns or saves the most?

 Chase Freedom Unlimited vs. Capital One Quicksilver spending example